tjhelton/js-sc/scripts/inspections/schedules/create_schedules/README.md

 This script creates schedules based on parameters provided in the `input.csv` file.
 The results are saved in an `output.csv` file, indicating the status of each schedule creation.

-## Overview

-The script reads schedule parameters from `input.csv`, sends a request to create each schedule via API, and logs the results to `output.csv`.

 ## Prerequisites

 - Node.js (>= 20.x)